 The event detect bit indicates status of the event input pin (EVIN).
-When the EVIN pin is triggered, the EVT bit is set to "1" to indicate a detection of an event input.
-This bit can be reset by enabling the auto-reset bit (see ARST bit).
+When the Event Detect function is enabled and the EVIN pin is triggered, the EVT bit is set to "1" to indicate a detection of an event, and the Time Stamp Register records the current RTC time.
 A write to this bit in the SR can only set it to "0" not "1".

-When a high signal is present at the EVIN pin, an "event" is detected.
-On detection a corresponding bit in the status register (EVT bit) is set high and the open drain $\overline{\text{EVDET}}$ pin is asserted (pulled low).
+When a HIGH signal is present at the EVIN pin (or a LOW to HIGH transition), an "event" is detected.
+On detection the EVT bit is set HIGH, the open drain $\overline{\text{EVDET}}$ pin is asserted (pulled LOW), and the RTC time is recorded in the Time Stamp registers.
+The EVT bit will be reset to LOW